The Latest: 4 injured, shooter down in Wisconsin shooting

 12:20 p.m.

-A city official says four people have been shot, but none fatally, during a shooting at a software company near Madison, Wisconsin.
+A city official says four people have been shot, but none fatally, during shooting at software company near Madison, Wisconsin.

 The shooting occurred Wednesday morning in Middleton.
 City Administrator Mike Davis says the suspected shooter was also injured.
 Their conditions weren't immediately known.